hotrannam/hotrannam.github.io/_posts/2020-08-16-use-envoy-as-an-edge-proxy-on-kubernetes.markdown

       targetPort: 30000
 ```

-You will be noticed by `imagePullPolicy: Never` as I tell Kubernetes to use local Docker images.
-You can get complete source code with instruction [here](https://github.com/hotrannam/k8s-dev).
+I tell Kubernetes to use local Docker images with this setting `imagePullPolicy: Never`.
+The instruction and complete source code is [here](https://github.com/hotrannam/k8s-dev).